Palestinians and foreigners wait under scorching sun at the Allenby Bridge Crossing terminal, between Jordan and the West Bank, July 28, 2009.

 2

 For passengers traveling through the King Hussein Bridge, the exit tax is double what it is for the Sheikh Hussein Bridge.
 Israel says the higher tax went into effect after the Oslo Accords were signed, and half of the tax revenues are earmarked for the Palestinian police who were stationed at the bridge in 1996.
-However, they have not been there since the winter of 2000, when the Israelis expelled them after the Second intifada erupted in late September/early October.
+However, they have not been there since the winter of 2000, when the Israelis expelled them after the Second Intifada erupted in late September/early October.
 Israel rejected efforts by the UK’s former prime minister Tony Blair and the Quartet (US, UN, EU, and Russia) and later directly by the US to bring back the Palestinian police and return to the pre-October 2000 status quo.

 3

-Masoud Younis, interview with the authors.
-August 8, 2024.
+Masoud Younis, interview by the authors, August 8, 2024.

 4